AI for SMEs — Strategy, Use Cases and Roadmap 2026

 AI agents with n8n and workflows

-Workflow orchestration, tool calling and productive agent patterns for SMBs.
+Workflow orchestration, tool calling and productive agent patterns for SMEs.

 From our projects